storm1er/cmdWorld/README.md

 # cmdWorld
-Source of a ahckNet inspired game
+Source of a hackNet inspired game